sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 ### Step 4.
 Apply a perspective transform

+The next step is to do perspective transform to obtain the warped image.
+In warped image (bird's eye view), it is easier to find out the pixels for lane lines and compute curvature.
+The perspective trnasform is done by providing the function `cv2.getPerspectiveTransform()` with source points and destination points.
+Then the function returns the matrix M that we can use to perform perspective transform on each frame image.
+The image below shows the manually selected source points and the warped image.

 Thresholded image with source points         |  Warped image :-------------------------:|:-------------------------:
 ![fig](./test_images/straight_lines1_corn.jpg)  |  ![fig](./test_images/straight_lines1_warp.jpg)

+### Step 5.
+Detect lane pixels and fit to find the lane boundary

 ### Putting everything together